- Compare

 Type

-TON has no data, while Polygon is a sidechain
+TON is a layer 1 blockchain, while Polygon is a sidechain

 Launch Date